- 2 minutes to read

-Use the Active Project References or Solution References button in the Integration group to load the referenced assemblies.
+Click the Active Project References or Solution References button to load the referenced assemblies.

-If you need to decompile an assembly that is not referenced in your solution, use the Open... button from the File group to load an external assembly.
+If you want to decompile an assembly that is not referenced in your solution, click Open... from the File group.

 The assembly structure is presented as a tree and includes assemblies, namespaces, classes, and members.

 When you select a tree item, the Decompiler window shows the source code of the selected element in the code viewer (see the screenshot above).